-Upload the final contribution to Mentor Server and announce by the following submission template the upload to the TG Chair Hiroshi Mano <hiroshi@MANOSAN.ORG> and the task group reflector not later as 04 May 2012.
+Upload the final contribution to Mentor Server and announce by the following submission template the upload to the TG Chair Hiroshi Mano <hiroshi@MANOSAN.ORG> and the task group reflector not later as 06 July 2012.

 Contributions Contributions may be accompanied with supporting material as necessary.
+Such material may include draft amending text providing the higest level of backgroundinformation.

 Submission template